 |Council Member||Term Ends||Telephone|

-Christine Carey was elected to the Randolph Township Council in November of 2012.
-During calendar year 2016, she was the township’s deputy mayor then followed that up with a stint as mayor in 2017, then deputy mayor again in 2019 and mayor again in 2020.
+Deputy Mayor Christine Carey was elected to the Randolph Township Council in November of 2012.
+During calendar year 2016, she was the township’s deputy mayor, followed by a stint as mayor in 2017, then deputy mayor again in 2019 and mayor again in 2020.
 She is a long time volunteer in the Randolph community who has served on the board of adjustment, the planning board, parks committee, recreation committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
 Chris was previously elected to three terms on the Randolph Board of Education and served as president for four years.
 She has also been active in Resurrection Parish and on the board of the Friends of Jersey Battered Women’s Services.
-A graduate of the University of Pittsburgh School of Pharmacy, the State University of New York at Buffalo School of Pharmacy and Golden Gate University Law School, Chris has worked for many years in the pharmaceutical industry and is currently employed as an executive director at WebMD.
-A township resident for more than twenty years, Chris resides on Wilkeshire Boulevard with her husband Frank Brenner.
+A graduate of the University of Pittsburgh School of Pharmacy, the State University of New York at Buffalo School of Pharmacy and Golden Gate University Law School, Chris has worked for many years in the pharmaceutical industry and is currently a vice president at WebMD.
+A township resident for thirty years, Chris resides on Wilkeshire Boulevard with her husband Frank Brenner.
 They have three children—Kelsey, Nick and Joey.